Positive representations over real closed fields: Introduction

 \begin{remark} For maximal representations into Hermitian Lie groups, the left and right continuous boundary maps were already constructed in the work of Burger--Iozzi--Wienhard \cite{BIW03,BIW10}.
 There, they claim that the continuity of the boundary map for closed surface groups \emph{follows} from the Anosov property proven in their other paper with Labourie \cite{BILW}. \end{remark}

 More generally, if $\Gamma$ is a finitely generated Fuchsian group (not necessarily of the first kind), recall that the hyperbolic orbifold $\Gamma\backslash \Hb$ is the union of a compact core with finitely many cusps and funnels.
-We call a representation $\rho\colon \Gamma \to G_{\Rb}$ \emph{type-preserving} if the image of every generator of the fundamental group of a cusp is unipotent and the image of every generator of the fundamental group of a funnel is $\Theta$-proximal.
+We call a representation $\rho\colon \Gamma \to G_{\Fb}$ \emph{type-preserving} if the image of every generator of the fundamental group of a cusp is unipotent and the image of every generator of the fundamental group of a funnel is $\Theta$-proximal.
+The following theorem holds for real representations of finitely generated Fuchsian groups.